Bright Shiny Objects and Business Strategy for Accountants: The Technology Paradox

 By accepting The Technology Paradox and looking upstream first to mindset- and process-related aspects of your business, you’ll avoid over-investing or at least prematurely investing in tools and Bright Shiny Objects that might gather dust because you and your team are not ready to use them.
 Yet.

 If you’d like to find out how we help your firm bring about change in your marketing mindset, skills and systems, get in touch for an initial chat with us.
-You can book a time here.
+Your first step is to complete our READY? questionnaire to get your Digital Marketing Readiness Score out of 10, and then you can book a time for an initial chat with us here.